Load Distribution Analysis for Multi-Story Residential Foundations in Oʻahu

 Kurt Manalastas • February 10, 2026

 Multi-story homes are becoming more common across Oʻahu as land availability tightens and homeowners build upward instead of outward.
 The biggest structural risk in these homes is rarely the framing or the roof.
 It is how weight moves through the structure and into the ground below.
-Load distribution is the quiet force that determines whether a home remains stable for decades or begins to show cracks, settlement, and long-term structural stress.

 Why Load Distribution Matters More on Oʻahu